inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 Just like SLOs, the time period for which you perform the measurement can vary.

-Common SPOs you could be using:
+Common SPI/SPO definitions we could be using:

 * P95 latency of RPC "xyz" should be lower than 5 seconds, for 99.9% of each month (this SPOs could be a "subsection" of an existing SLO)